• Skip to primary navigation

 This problem can be easily fixed by watering the jade plant.

-The soak and dry method is recommended.
+The soak and dry method are recommended.

 Water again only after the soil has dried.